usnistgov/800-63-3/sp800-63-3/sec4_model.md

 However, this guideline does recognize that authentication systems that incorporate all three factors offer better security than systems that incorporate two of the factors.
 A digital authentication system may incorporate multiple factors in either of two ways.
 The system may be implemented so that multiple factors are presented to the verifier, or some factors may be used to protect a secret that will be presented to the verifier.
 If multiple factors are presented to the verifier, each will need to be a authenticator (and therefore contain a secret).
 If a single factor is presented to the verifier, the additional factors are used to protect the authenticator and need not themselves be authenticators.

 For example, consider a piece of hardware (the authenticator) that contains a cryptographic key (the authenticator secret) where access is protected with a fingerprint.
 When used with the biometric, the cryptographic key produces an output that is used in the authentication process to authenticate the claimant.
 An impostor must steal the encrypted key (by stealing the hardware) and replicate the fingerprint to use the authenticator.
 This specification considers such a device to effectively provide two factor authentication, although the actual authentication protocol between the verifier and the claimant simply proves possession of the key.

->**MG: I think we use both imposter and impostor in the doc.
-Don't care which, but should pick one.**

 As noted above, biometrics, when employed as a single factor of authentication, do not constitute acceptable secrets for digital authentication, but they do have their place in this specification.
 Biometric characteristics are unique personal attributes that can be used to verify the identity of a person who is physically present at the point of verification.
 They include facial features, fingerprints, iris patterns, voiceprints, and many other characteristics.
 [Special Publication 800-63A](sp800-63a.html), *Enrollment and Identity Proofing* recommends that biometrics be used in the enrollment process for higher levels of assurance to later help prevent a subscriber who is registered from repudiating the enrollment, to help identify those who commit enrollment fraud, and to unlock authenticators.